omarrabdelkader/ambosia/README.md

 3) We call the config mongoDB database.

-4) The 'USE' feature of express is used to excaute the function once it's needed.
+4) The 'USE' feature of express is used to execute the function once it's needed.

 5) We use call CORS function, as it fixes the CORS bug.

-6) We include our Route in the app.use(), so it excuates the functions once it's needed.
+6) We include our Route in the app.use(), so it executes the functions once it's needed.

 **How to run the project?**